Lollibop came back with a bang!

-From our point of view it made a nice change for it to be out of Central London because we weren’t governed by train times and clock watching.
+From our point of view, it made a nice change for it to be out of Central London because we weren’t governed by train times and clock watching.
 We drove to the event and were able to park within 500 yards of the entrance.
 There was quite a queue of traffic to get into the event itself but it did keep moving so it probably took us around 30 minutes from getting off the A1 and turning the engine off.
-The car parking attendants seemed stressed out to the say the least and sadly their language wasn’t quite what you would expect for an event aimed at young children, especially when they were talking across their radios which were turned up to the maximum.
+The car parking attendants seemed stressed out, to say the least and sadly their language wasn’t quite what you would expect for an event aimed at young children, especially when they were talking across their radios which were turned up to the maximum.
 BUT that really was the only negative of our day, from the moment that we stepped over the threshold of Lollibop, the sun shone and the day just got better and better.
 The venue was PERFECT!
 It brought back the feelings of the original Lollibop in Regents Park, it was surrounded by green, it had lots of open space so you didn’t feel crowded and it was oozing the festival spirit that families have grown to love.

 Last year the Beans really wanted to take part in the River Island Design Den but we arrived too late only to find that it was already fully booked.
 This year you didn’t book your slot, you simply turned up and queued.
 We made a beeline for the Design Den straight away and only had to wait around 15-20 minutes before we were invited in.
 Whilst in there the Beans had 15 minutes to let their imagination run wild on their t-shirts.
 Little Bean and Beanie Boy got stuck straight in using stencils, stamps and inkpads to decorate their t-shirts whilst Curly sat and contemplated his design.
 With just 5 minutes to go, Curly picked up the pace and set to work with a pen and some ink stamps before they paraded down the catwalk for their 30 seconds of fame in front of the camera and walked away with their t-shirts and a photograph for their album.

-Hubby and I handed over the reigns of the day to the Beans, it made a refreshing change as we gave them the programme and let them lead the way with what they wanted to see and where they wanted to go.
-Next stop was the Nintendo stand which was perhaps one of the best organised activities of the day.
+Hubby and I handed over the reins of the day to the Beans, it made a refreshing change as we gave them the programme and let them lead the way with what they wanted to see and where they wanted to go.
+The next stop was the Nintendo stand which was perhaps one of the best-organised activities of the day.
 As we arrived at the entrance the Beans were handed an activity sheet where they were instructed to search the Nintendo area to find the hidden characters.
 As they spotted them they needed to tell one of the Nintendo Team Members who presented them with a sticker and once they had collected all their character stickers they needed to complete 4 challenges from the list on the back and once they had completed all the challenges they would be presented with a prize of a special Pokemon hat and a pack of Pokemon cards.
 We probably spent around 45 minutes with Nintendo and the Beans loved every minute of it, they got stuck right in with all the challenges and the Nintendo Team were amazing with the children.

-Next up Hubby and I were marched over to the Lollibop Live Stage to see Horrible Histories.
+Next up Hubby and I was marched over to the Lollibop Live Stage to see Horrible Histories.
 I was a little like a sulky child as I didn’t want to watch it, History has never really been my ‘thing’ but it just goes to show you should step out of your comfort zone every now and then because I loved it and I can completely see why children love it too.
-They bring History to life and make it memorable, more easily digestible for them.
+They bring history to life and make it memorable, more easily digestible for them.

 As lunchtime approached and our tummies began to rumble we realised our faux pas a little too late.
-We had forgotten to take a packup for our fussy little munchkins.
+We had forgotten to take a pack up for our fussy little munchkins.
 Hubby, Curly and Little Bean went off to search the food trailers to see what they could muster up for us all to eat but Hubby said it was a struggle for fussy eaters.
-In the end he opted for pizza and a banana each but as you would expect, it was a little more expensive than normal.
+In the end, he opted for pizza and a banana each but as you would expect, it was a little more expensive than normal.

 We had managed to grab ourselves seats on the front row of benches at the Live Stage and were so well entertained that we ended up staying to watch Alex Winters pitting the girls against the boys in a dance-off (naturally the girls won), followed by Sam and Mark with a game of CopyCat which had Beanie Boy laughing his socks off and then the highlight of the day – Justin Fletcher.
 Justin definitely pulled in the biggest crowds of the day so we were very grateful for our front row seats.
 He is every bit the showman; children and adults alike love him because he connects so well with the youngsters and very obviously loves what he does.
 As his show drew to a close you could see that he was visibly emotional by the response he received from his adoring crowd.